• Home

 Last Thoughts

-These Quick Vegetarian Samosas show that you don’t have to spend hours making great snacks.
+These Quick Vegetarian Samosas show that you don’t have to spend a lot of time making great snacks.
 You can make golden, crispy triangles filled with perfectly spiced potatoes and peas in just 30 minutes with things you probably already have at home.

 The shortcut of using pre-made wrappers is truly revolutionary.
 You get all the satisfaction of making samosas at home without the hassle of making the dough.
 Make a batch this weekend and freeze the leftovers.
-Then, whenever you want a snack, you’ll have some ready to cook.
+Then, whenever you want a snack, you’ll have it, so you’ll cook.

 Your family will love these.
 Prepare for empty plates and people asking for “more, please!”